SohailaDiab/SafeSpace/README.md

 1.First you have to create a Discord workspace https://discord.com/developers/applications.<br>
 2.In your workspace you have to create a bot.<br>
 3.Get the api token related to the bot that you have created.<br>
-4.Edit the file name application.properties (in the project) with you api token.
+4.Edit the file name application.properties (in the project) with your api token.
 DiscordBotToken= api_token.<br>
 5.Run the application and your bot will be ready.<br>